 Conservation International and partners have published a “Guide for Including Nature in Nationally Determined Contributions (NDCs)” to help countries incorporate natural climate solutions as part of their national climate goals, known as Nationally Determined Contributions, under the Paris Agreement.
 We have also developed “Guidelines on Enhanced Action: A guide on how countries may include blue carbon in their Nationally Determined Contributions” to help countries promote and preserve the benefits of coastal ecosystems with a how-to resource on incorporating blue carbon in their NDCs.
 Learn more about CI’s Climate Policy work »

 Conservation International works to advance ocean-related priorities at the local, national and global levels to achieve the goal of conserving at least 30 percent of the ocean by 2030 and sustainably manage marine biodiversity in areas beyond national jurisdiction.
-We are actively driving ocean-climate policy to integrate priority ocean issues into the UN Framework Convention on Climate Change.
-Conservation International is also engaged in the adoption of a new high seas treaty at the next intergovernmental conference with the aim of developing a new international legally binding instrument under the UN Convention for the Law of the Sea for the conservation and sustainable development of marine biological diversity in areas beyond national jurisdiction.
-We are collaborating with governments, regional groups, and partners in support of this effort.
+We are actively driving ocean-climate policy to integrate priority ocean issues into the U.N.
+Framework Convention on Climate Change.
+Conservation International also continues to engage with governments, regional groups and partners to support the implementation of the new international legally binding instrument under the UN Convention for the Law of the Sea for the conservation and sustainable development of marine biological diversity in areas beyond national jurisdiction.

-Conservation International's Ocean Policy supports the goal of conserving 18 million square kilometers of ocean by 2025.
-Our ocean policy work helps:
+Conservation International's ocean policy supports the goal of conserving 18 million square kilometers of ocean by 2025.
+Our work helps:

 - Promote resilient coastlines with policies that incentivize the use of both natural and manufactured infrastructure — known as green-gray infrastructure — to protect communities from storms and flooding, and improve watersheds;